stratosphereips/StratosphereWindowsIps/README.md

 # Stratosphere Windows IPS
-Stratosphere Windows IPS is the Microsoft version of the Startosphere IPS project.
+Stratosphere Windows IPS is the Microsoft version of the Stratosphere IPS project.
 The tool runs in the same way as the Stratosphere Linux IPS, but using windows libraries.
 This tool is provided for being used by personal users in their computers.
 The tool can provide a reliable detection of malicious connections based on the download models.
 Please note that this tool is still Beta.

 # How to Use it

 There are three ways of using the Stratosphere Windows IPS.
-By giving the binetflow file as parameter, by reading the binetflow file from StdIn, or by reading the flows from an Argus tool by StdIn.
-If you want to analyze your own traffic to make detections, you need to install an Argus program in some computer that has accesss to the traffic.
+By giving the binetflow file as parameter, by reading the binetflow file from Stdin, or by reading the flows from an Argus tool by Stdin.
+If you want to analyze your own traffic to make detections, you need to install an Argus program in some computer that has access to the traffic.
 The Argus program can run under the same Windows computer (see [Installation of Argus under Windows](#installation of argus under windows)) or can be run in any other computer.
 If the Argus server is running in other computer, you still need to have the ra program (from Argus client tools) running in the Windows computer with Stratosphere Windows IPS.

-## Runing it by giving the binetflows file as paramter:
+## Running it by giving the binetflows file as parameter:
 To give the binetflow file as a parameter, just put the name of the file after the StratosphereWatcher program

         python your_path\StratosphereWatcher.py test7.binetflow